IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo
 * Wait processing review
 	* Wait creation time and pushed call time must be taken in consideration when get pending waits
-* Add class for lock names
+* Suspend Hangfire jobs when new version created

+* Review concurrency with [computer and paper]
 	* Review function state update lock `ExecuteAfterMatchAction`

 * Wait template duplication review
 	* Must be linked to method id and group id